The following post is from Rachel of The Minimalist Mom: 90 Clutter-Free Gift Ideas

 - Potluck Dinner Replace a gift exchange or expensive restaurant celebration with a potluck dinner.

 - Just say it.
-Tell someone that they’re important to you but you’d like to stop exchanging gifts and find another way to mark the importance of your friendship.
-They’ll be as relieved as you are to not have another name on the ‘to buy for’ list.
+Tell someone that they’re important to you, but you’d like to stop exchanging gifts and find another way to mark the importance of your friendship.
+They’ll be as relieved as you are not to have another name on the to-buy-for list.

-What clutter free gift would you like to give or receive this year?
+What clutter-free gift would you like to give or receive this year?

 |Rachel Jonat is a world medalist rower turned marketing professional turned SAHM/writer.
 At The Minimalist Mom, Rachel writes about living a rich life with less stuff.
 Currently living on a windswept island in the middle of the Irish Sea, Rachel owns two pairs of jeans, loves taking the bus and is attempting to become a tea drinker.|